jsr6720/jsr6720.github.io/_posts/2021-04-24-food-rules.md

 ## My Review 5/5

 A quick afternoon read.
-This is a whimsical and fun look at the mindset shifts we can have to eat better. <br/><br/>Eat food.
+This is a whimsical and fun look at the mindset shifts we can have to eat better.

+Eat food.
 Not too much.
+Mostly plants.

-Mostly plants. <br/><br/>The illustrations add a nice perspective.
+The illustrations add a nice perspective.

 ### Date Read
 2021/04/24